arpitmathur2412/21BCP080_DockerFiles_IA/README.md

 **Steps to create dockerfile**

--Use an official Node.js runtime as the base image.
+- Use an official Node.js runtime as the base image.
 If the image does not exists in the local docker repository, it will pull it from docker hub.

 **FROM node:$VERSION**